BlueprintAssist/blueprintassist.github.io/docs/features/editor-features.md

 # Editor features

+## New Node Behaviour
+The plugin supports new auto wiring behaviour when new nodes are placed on the graph.
+This is determined by 3 settings which can be found in `Editor Preferences > Blueprint Assist Editor Features`.

+* `Connect Execution When Dragging Off Parameter` When creating a new node from a parameter pin, try to connect the execution
+* `Insert New Execution Nodes` When creating an executable (impure) node from a pin, try to insert the node between existing wires
+* `Insert New Pure Nodes` When creating a pure (parameter) node from a pin, try to insert the node between existing wires

 ## Generate getter and setter
 * New context menu actions for variables to generate getter and setter
 * Setting `Merge Generate Getter and Setter Button` to merge into a single action